DexxterGWM/DexxterScripts-lua_u/README.md

   - pt-br

 * Key Links:
-  - https://ads.luarmor.net/  -  for scripts with high demand level of global executions
+  - https://ads.luarmor.net/  -  For scripts with high demand level of global executions
-  - https://pandadevelopment.net/  -  for scripts with lowered level of global executions
+  - https://pandadevelopment.net/  -  For scripts with lowered level of global executions
 ```
 <br/>